 Take action to appropriately reduce the number of children in care and improve the lives of those in care

-Over 90% of children are in England’s care system because of parental neglect, abuse, illness and acute stress[i].
-Children in the care system are four times more likely to have mental health difficulties and are at greater risk of self-harm, suicide attempts and suicide[ii].
+Over 90% of children and young people are in England’s care system because of parental neglect, abuse, illness and acute stress[i].
+Young people in the care system are four times more likely to have mental health difficulties and are at greater risk of self-harm, suicide attempts and suicide[ii].
 The needs arising from such difficulties are often not supported in the most effective ways increasing the risk of adverse outcomes to the child in adulthood.
-Many millions of pounds could be saved every year if children’s mental health needs were sufficiently met and children remained in stable placements[iii].
+Many millions of pounds could be saved every year if children’s mental health needs were sufficiently met and young people remained in stable placements[iii].

 Action for central government